 Now Kate’s Kids have all graduated from kindergarten a few years ago (she had kids in kindie for 6 straight years), but Erin will be preparing to send Thumper back to daycare in September and then kindergarten in 2022.
 The list for Back-To-School Shopping list for Kindergarten.

 Lots of parents start to fret when it comes to what to get for back-to-school.
 You want to do most of your shopping before the kids head into the classrooms, but what do they need?
 What are you wasting your money on?
 What do I need to send for kindergarten?

 Back-To-School Shopping list for Junior Kindergarten

-- Indoor AND Outdoor shoes – No laces, your child needs to be able to put on and take off their own shoes.
+Indoor AND Outdoor shoes – No laces, your child needs to be able to put on and take off their own shoes.
 Go with Velcro, or something like this awesome Ninja Turtles slip on runners until your child has mastered tying shoes.
 Velcro Shoes are the best option as they are the easiest for kids to put on and off themselves and they are still structured to provide support unlike crocs or slip on shoes.

-- Pants – Stay away from jeans if you child cannot button/unbutton them themselves.
+Pants – Stay away from jeans if you child cannot button/unbutton them themselves.
 I love to pick up jogging/sport pants.
 They are easy to get on/off independently while at school.

 Shirts – Go for comfort, kindergarten has lots of movement and play.
 Make sure your kids will be comfortable in their clothing.
 If your kids go to a school for uniforms be sure to check out Carter’s Uniform Collection including khakis as they carry Uniform Ready Dress Code Basics in Navy and White for a great price!

-- Hoodie – Perfect for layering up over t-shirts during the Spring and Fall.
+Hoodie – Perfect for layering up over t-shirts during the Spring and Fall.

-- Winter Gear – Costco often starts selling their winter gear as early as August.
+Winter Gear – Costco often starts selling their winter gear as early as August.
 Another great place to buy winter gear like jackets, and snow pants is from Carter’s as they often have sales.
 Make sure to Label all of this gear as it often goes missing, as the Kindergarten cubby area is almost always pure chaos.

 What School Supplies do Kindergarteners need:

-- Backpack – We went with a regular size backpack, I know it might look large on your JK, but you don’t have to fill it.
+Backpack – We went with a regular size backpack, I know it might look large on your JK, but you don’t have to fill it.
 Plus it gives you room to pack an extra change of clothes and lunch and snow pants in the winter.

-- Lunch box – Get a lunch box that is large enough to fit everything.
+Lunch box – Get a lunch box that is large enough to fit everything.
 Once you get a sandwich, a few snacks and an ice pack you would be surprised at how much space that takes up.
 I personally like Bento boxes as it allows you to have different compartments and offer your child multiple different snack options.
 Check out these Easy bento box lunch ideas for kids.